mcmire/dotfiles/README.md

 ## Installation

-Then, run the install script:
+Run the install script:

     script/install

+Then, run:

+    git submodule update --init

 ## How it works